India and Pakistan don’t fight wars like other countries. Here’s why

-ISLAMABAD, Pakistan — (AP) — India and Pakistan have fought three full-scale wars since they gained independence from British India in 1947.
+ISLAMABAD, Pakistan — (AP) — India and Pakistan have fought three full-scale wars since they gained independence from Britain in 1947.
 They've also had dozens of skirmishes and conflicts, including one atop a glacier dubbed the coldest and highest-altitude battlefield in the world.

 The latest escalation follows a deadly gun attack on tourists that India blames Pakistan for — Islamabad denies any connection.
 But they don't fight wars like other countries.